 DIGITAL PROCESS: As digital technology continues to expand and influence the way many artists work, not simply photographers, acceptance of these entries is expanded to all classes.
 Note that this applies to the finished work itself, not the process of entering the submission.
 For instance, digitally photographing an oil painting for submission does not constitute 'digital process.'
 However, if an oil painting includes a digitally printed photo as a collage element, that constitutes an element of 'digital process.'
 During registration, for identification purposes and to insure we are best serving our participants, entrants will be asked to indicate if the submitted work includes digital process, and to describe that element.

 WEB PRESENCE: We recommend all artists establish a web presence.
 Participation in the Fine Arts Exhibition is an opportunity to make a lasting connection with viewers, many of whom might be interested in seeing more work.
 There are several options for creating a web page to display art and resume information, many are free (i.e.: mnartists.org).

-ELIGIBILITY: Original works by living residents of Minnesota executed since January 1, 2011.
+ELIGIBILITY: Original works by living residents of Minnesota executed since January 1, 2013.
 Work of students eligible only if executed without the help of the instructor.
 Works that have been accepted and shown in a previous Minnesota State Fair Fine Arts Exhibition are ineligible.

-PLEASE NOTE: Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold through the Minnesota State Fair at a 20 percent commission.
+PLEASE NOTE: Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold as displayed through the Minnesota State Fair at a 20 percent commission.
 All accepted entries will remain on exhibit during the run of the State Fair even if sold.

 For further information, please email us or call us directly at (651) 288-4417.

-In addition, the Minnesota Museum of American Art will purchase one work from the 2013 juried exhibition for the MMAA’s permanent collection.
+In addition, the Minnesota Museum of American Art will purchase one work from the juried exhibition for the MMAA’s permanent collection.